CVE-2026-1191: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in freemp JavaScript Notifier

 Technical Analysis

 CVE-2026-1191 is a stored cross-site scripting (XSS) vulnerability identified in the freemp JavaScript Notifier plugin for WordPress, affecting all versions up to and including 1.2.8.
-The root cause is insufficient sanitization and escaping of user-supplied input within the plugin's settings, specifically during the execution of the wp_footer action hook.
-This flaw allows an attacker with administrator-level privileges to inject arbitrary JavaScript code into plugin settings, which is then stored persistently and executed in the browsers of any users who visit pages where the plugin outputs this data.
-The vulnerability leverages CWE-79, indicating improper neutralization of input during web page generation.
-Exploitation does not require user interaction but does require the attacker to have authenticated admin access, which limits the attack vector to insiders or compromised admin accounts.
-The CVSS v3.1 base score is 4.4, reflecting a medium severity with the vector AV:N/AC:H/PR:H/UI:N/S:C/C:L/I:L/A:N, meaning network attack vector, high attack complexity, high privileges required, no user interaction, scope changed, with low impact on confidentiality and integrity, and no impact on availability.
-No public exploits are currently known, but the vulnerability could be leveraged for session hijacking, defacement, or further attacks against site visitors.
-The plugin is widely used in WordPress environments, making it a relevant concern for website administrators.
-The lack of available patches at the time of disclosure necessitates immediate mitigation steps to reduce risk.
+The root cause is insufficient sanitization and escaping of user-supplied input within plugin settings that are processed during the wp_footer WordPress action hook.
+This flaw allows an attacker with administrator-level privileges to inject arbitrary JavaScript code into the plugin's stored settings.
+When any user accesses a page where the injected script is rendered, the malicious code executes in their browser context.
+The vulnerability is classified under CWE-79, indicating improper neutralization of input during web page generation.
+Exploitation requires authenticated access with high privileges but does not require user interaction once the malicious script is stored.
+The CVSS 3.1 base score is 4.4, reflecting a medium severity level, with attack vector as network, attack complexity high, privileges required high, no user interaction, and a scope change.
+The impact primarily affects confidentiality and integrity, enabling potential session hijacking, credential theft, or unauthorized actions performed on behalf of users.
+No public exploits are currently known, but the vulnerability's presence in a widely used CMS plugin increases the risk profile.
+The lack of official patches at the time of disclosure necessitates immediate mitigation efforts by administrators.

 Potential Impact